A record

 functions.php

-This is an important WordPress template file that controls lots of functions on your website.
-Errors in the functions.php file often…
+This is an important WordPress template file that controls many functions on your website.
+Errors in the functions.php file often result in the WSOD, so it should only be modified by developers.

 Gutenberg

-The new WordPress editor (currently in beta as we write this) will be the new standard editing experience in WordPress….
+The relatively new WordPress editor now forms the standard editing experience in WordPress.

 Header